 - i.
 Quiet hours have been established in each community.
 Quiet hours are in effect seven days a week from 10:00pm until 7:00am.
 During this time, no noise from inside the apartment should be heard from outside the apartment. - ii.
 Courtesy Hours are 24 hours a day.
 This means if asked by another resident to lower noise volumes, please do so out of respect, regardless of if it is outside of the 10:00pm-7:00am time frame. - k.
 Sexual Misconduct, Relationship Violence, Stalking and/or Retaliation - Engaging in conduct that violates the University's Policy on Sexual Misconduct, Relationship Violence, Stalking, and Retaliation is not permitted i.
-As of January 1, 2019, UTC is a smoke free campus.
-Smoking is not permitted on any campus property which includes residence halls, their surrounding area, and parking garages.
+Smoking is not permitted on any campus property which includes residence halls, their surrounding area, andparking garages.
 This includes electronic cigarettes or similar devices and any other lighted tobacco products.